 Another Lynch rule it breaks is if your taxi driver is telling you to buy a particular stock, it is time to get out of the market.
 We are to the point that people who have never bought precious metals, foreign currency, or even an individual stock in their life have heard about the millions some have made in Bitcoin and are advising on the matter.

-Here’s a podcast episode that does a great job of laying out the case for both of these money options in terms of the market: Peter Schiff Show (You’ll have to listen past the first few minutes about Blue Apron)
+Here’s a podcast episode that does a great job of laying out the case for both of these money options in terms of the market: Peter Schiff Show (sorry, you’ll have to listen past the first few minutes about Blue Apron)

 Winner: not Bitcoin